Dynamic Network Prediction: Introduction

 \section{Introduction}

 Complex social systems in which individual-level outcomes of interest are interdependent are increasingly represented as networks.
 In some systems, such as those involving transmission of sexual diseases, the dependencies among people--represented as nodes in a network--are not permanent, but form and dissolve over time, leading to changes in the network topology.
-The evolving structure of the network can influence the efficiency of processes operating within the system \citep{MK97con}.
 In this report, we present an approach to predict the topological evolution of the network based on observed historical network data.
+Specifically, we assume the evolving network is observed at discrete times $t={0,\cdots,k}$ and we want to predict the network for times $t=\{k+1,k+m\}$.
+The primary advance in our proposed approach is a method to generate a dynamic network, i.e., networks for times $t=\{k+1,k+m\}$, from a broad class of probability distributions.
+The method allows investigators to model long-term and seasonal trends in the evolution of the network structure--as observed in networks at times $t={0,\cdots,k}$--and to use these models to generate predicted networks in ways that incorporate uncertainty in the topology of the predicted networks.